-This month’s workout, “Word Usage,” centers on section 5.220 of CMOS.
-Writing and editing are more efficient when you never have to look up affect or effect or dither over whether it’s OK to write inasmuch.
+This month’s workout, “Word Usage, Part 2,” again centers on section 5.220 of CMOS.
+Writing and editing are more efficient when you never have to look up biennial or dither over between and among.

 We’ve all read those bossy directives from advice mongers: “Do rock a ripped T with a bright floral skirt.”
 “Don’t chew gum during an interview.”
 “Do practice blending eyeshadow with your brush.”
 “Don’t yank electrical cords from the wall.”
 Aside from being either fatuous and trendy or obvious and unhelpful, such lists actually pose some editorial dangers.

 Brooke Borel, author of The Chicago Guide to Fact-Checking, is a science writer and journalist.
 She is a contributing editor to Popular Science, and her writing has also appeared in such places as the Atlantic and Slate.
 She teaches fact-checking at the Brooklyn